hashmis79/projectcoc/README.md

     sys.exit("Could not connect")
 ```
 ## Retrieving Object Handles in python
-* Object handles can be considered as a key or an ID which a component posses.
+* Object handles can be considered as a key or an ID which a component possesses.
 It is used to provide commands to a component(For eg. joint Velocity to a motor).
-PythonAPI also has an inbuild function for that:
+PythonAPI also has an inbuilt function for that:

 ```python
 sim.simxGetObjectHandle()